Ervin66/Network-Design-Optimization/README.md

 # cplex

-Optimization tool which was devlopped in order to standardize the network design process of a consultancy specilized in Supply Chains.
+Optimization tool which was devlopped in order to standardize the network design process of a consultancy specialized in Supply Chains.

 ## Indices